Our journey

 CEO and Founder

+Trained as a synthetic organic chemist, Dr. Russell Dahl has over 20 years of drug discovery experience having contributed to several successful INDs and NDAs.
+He has also founded and advised multiple startup companies developing therapeutics in diverse areas such as cancer, hearing loss, CNS disorders, and heart failure.
 Dr. Dahl has held tenure-track professor positions in medicinal chemistry and neuroscience and has co-authored over 100 publications.
-He is inventor on over 60 patents or applications in therapeutics and chemistry.
+He is inventor on over 70 patents or applications in therapeutics and chemistry.
 He received his Ph.D. in Organic Chemistry from the University of California, San Diego as a DuPont Pharmaceuticals Fellow and received additional training in Molecular Pharmacology from Stanford.

 Brunde Broady

 Brunde is a partner in a family-controlled venture firm.
 The firm maintains a long-term investment horizon and has funded several start-ups from its inception to upwards of $150 million-dollar valuation.
 Brunde is the author of the book “The Calcium Connection,” which covers the importance of Calcium ATPase, a key cellular enzyme that plays a pivotal role in health and disease.
 She earned her MBA at Yale University.
+Brunde has also invested in other biotech companies at various stages of development.

 Scientific Advisory Board